 Kombucha is a fermented, slightly alcoholic sweetened black or green tea drink, commonly consumed for its health benefits.

-If your friend is into nutrition then he/she will already know about the power of Kombucha.
-And if not, definitely give it a go.
+If your friend is into health and wellness then he/she will already know about the power of Kombucha.
+And if not, they will definately be intrigued by this gift.

 This SCOBY (symbiotic culture of bacteria and yeast) enables you to make your own Kombucha tea from home.